isaachinman/abroadwith-frontend/docs/architecture/overview.md

 Shared components and utils might be a bit tricky when it comes to path resolution.
 Might need a top-level `resolve.paths.js`.

+Having a shared node_modules will greatly reduce the total dep size by reusing source code for both sets of bundles.

 This part of the document is a WIP and I will add my ideas here as they come to me.